cbozeyboy199/cbozey_modzz.github.io/README.md

 ## requirements for all mods
 1. your phone laptop or tablet must have root or most things wont work
 2. dont share your info with any links i give you some of them contane stuff when people mess with my links
-3. have  fun and dont use my mods or script for evil stuff
+3. have  fun and dont use my mods or scripts for evil stuff
 4. dont get the mods reported because i will have to update them and update my website

 ## recomended executors for roblox on mobile